bitmakerlabs/python-dev-setup-guide-mac/README.md

 Using git found at /usr/local/bin/git, version 2.6.4
 ```

 To run gitx, just run `gitx` in any Git repository.
-You won't be able to use it for now because you don't have any Git repositories yet, but we'll get there in class very, very soon.
+You won't be able to use it for now because you don't have any Git repositories yet, but we'll explan how Git repositories work in class very, very soon.

 ## Congratulations